coreruleset/crs-linter/README.md

 **Source:** `src/crs_linter/rules/check_capture.py`

-Check that every chained rule has a `capture` action if it uses TX.N variable.
+Check that rules using TX.N variables have a corresponding `capture` action.

-This rule ensures that chained rules using captured transaction variables (TX:0, TX:1, TX:2, etc.) have a corresponding `capture` action in a previous rule in the chain.
+This rule ensures that captured transaction variables (TX:0, TX:1, TX:2, etc.) are only used when a `capture` action has been defined in the rule chain.

+<<<<<<< HEAD
 Example of a passing rule:

 ```apache